 So what does that process look like now?

-Maybe in a future post I will dig into each of the above steps and provide a blueprint for those interested in learning from my process.
+Maybe in a future post, I will dig into each of the above steps and provide a blueprint for those interested in learning from my process.
 But what I would like to do today is include a few tips and lessons I’ve learned from executing the above.

 When I collect applications, I do it through a web form.
 Early on, I found that just collecting resumes wasn’t enough.
-It was way too time consuming to dig into each resume to pull out the information I wanted.
+It was way too time-consuming to dig into each resume to pull out the information I wanted.
 Instead, I started sending people to a web form to collect the desired information: name, number, portfolio URL, etc. But I also add a few qualifier questions.
 Things like:

 Many people don’t follow the instructions and just email a resume anyways.
 These applicants are never considered.
 Attention to detail and the ability to follow instructions is a must for me.

 I look for signs at each stage in how they interact.
 Each of my hiring stages gets progressively more intense.
-Usually we will hold a technical review with our entire team to review a project that someone is presenting at the technical stage.
+Usually, we will hold a technical review with our entire team to review a project that someone is presenting at the technical stage.
 This puts a candidate in the hot seat, and I’ve found that we’ll usually get close to their “true” self during this stage in the process.

 Part of screening talent for a job is being able to easily X off candidates so you can whittle your way down to a few top candidates.
-It is rare that I ever move backwards and open back up to non-preferred candidates, but it could happen.
+It is rare that I ever move backward and open back up to non-preferred candidates, but it could happen.
 I grade each stage with the three ratings: good, better, best.
 Things like portfolio and resume get that rating.
 Then each interview gets that rating.

 People that I don’t think are good obviously get the cut right away.
 I am usually able to carve 70% of an application stack right off the top by just doing a gut review of portfolio and resume.
 From there, I chop out candidates at each stage until I find I have a half dozen that I want to talk to.

-Hopefully by the end of my process, I’ve found someone that has scored “best” all the way through.
+Hopefully, by the end of my process, I’ve found someone that has scored “best” all the way through.
 Sometimes it doesn’t turn out that way, but why not settle for only the “best”?
 There is a lot of talent out there.

 Early on in my career, I tried to hire the perfect candidate every time.
 And when it turned out that I hired a bad fit, I would blame myself for not leading, training, or coaching enough.
 I would keep a bad fit on my team for far too long.
-This meant that I forked over salary month in, month out.
+This meant that I forked over a salary month in, month out.

 What I’ve learned now is that sometimes you hire a bad fit.
 Like I said earlier, I aim to bat 50% with hires.
 If I find perfect fits half the time I know I’m doing a great job.
 Talk to most hiring managers and they will tell you the same.